 April is National Facial Protection Month

-- The Academy for Sports Dentistry was established in 1983 as a forum for dentists, doctors, athletic trainers, coaches, dental technicians and educators for sharing ideas about sports dentistry and athletes’ dental needs.
+- The Academy for Sports Dentistry – a forum for dentists, doctors, athletic trainers and coaches to improve and protect athletes’ dental and oral health.